warrickct/contentful-table-gui/README.md

 3. Create a name
 4. Uncheck all field types apart from Object
 5. Select self-hosted (src)
-6. Provide the self-hosted URL of this gh-pages web application.
+6. Provide the self-hosted URL of this gh-pages web application or from step 2 under the Github setup section of this readme.
 (Found in the blurb for this repo).

+### 4. Adding to a Contentful Content Model

+1. Navigate to the content model to add a field to
+2. Select `add field`
+3. Select `JSON object`
+4. Create a name and field ID.
+5. Click `create and configure`
+6. Go to the Appearance tab of the modal.
+7. Select `Editable Table UI Extension` (should be based off the name given when adding the extension in stage 3.)
+8. Click `save`.

+You should now see a table UI when editing content or creating an entry using the edited Content Model.